simonmichael/hledger/README.md

 - Inspired by and partly compatible with Ledger CLI; interconvertible with Beancount
 - Scriptable by CLI, HTTP or API, with plenty of examples
 - Clean Haskell codebase, continually improved since 2007, with $100 regression bounties
-- Free software licensed under GPLv3+.
+- Free software licensed under GNU General Public License v3.0 or later.

 ## Examples